CryptonXD/CryptonXD/README.md

 - Telegram: [@CryptonXD]

 # ⚡ Fun Fact
-- When I'm not coding, you'll probably find me immersed in gaming, tinkering with gadgets, or exploring the latest trends in tech!
+- When I’m not coding, I’m brainstorming ways to automate repetitive tasks, experimenting with cutting-edge tools like Django, or gaming to unwind.
+Every project is an opportunity to learn, create, and grow!